Clement of Alexandria

 The chapter examines Clement’s exegetical strategies in closer relation to his ethical and spiritual theories.
 It lists the Scriptural documents that played the most important roles in Clement’s writings, but most of all it shows how the ancient scholar integrated into his theories various elements from Scriptural (Septuagint and the emerging New Testament literature) sources.

 Plátová, Jana.
-“Comprehensive Bibliography on Clement’s Scriptural Interpretation” In Clement’s Biblical Exegesis: Proceedings of the Second Colloquium on Clement of Alexandria (Olomouc, May 29–31, 2014).
-Supplements to Vigiliae Christianae, Vol. 139.
-Edited by Veronika Černušková, Judith L. Kovacs and Jana Plátová, 38–52.
+“Comprehensive Bibliography on Clement’s Scriptural Interpretation.”
+In Clement’s Biblical Exegesis: Proceedings of the Second Colloquium on Clement of Alexandria (Olomouc, May 29–31, 2014).
+Edited by Veronika Černušková, Judith L. Kovacs, and Jana Plátová, 38–52.
+Supplements to Vigiliae Christianae 139.
 Leiden, The Netherlands: Brill, 2017.

 The most useful collection of the recent publications related to the topic.

 Schneider, Urlich.
 Theologie als christlische Philosophie: Zur Bedeutung der biblischen Botschaft im Denken des Clemens von Alexandria.
-Berlin: De Gruyter, 1999.
+Berlin: Walter de Gruyter, 1999.

 The work argues the central position of Scriptures in Clement’s theology and philosophy while examining some selected themes such as incarnation.